Time to Enjoy the Benefits of White Space

 • Can't go to the gym?
 Maybe you're tempted to skip getting any exercise at all.

-• Fresh fruits absent from the grocery store?
-Maybe you're drawn to that bag of potato chips, rather than opting for frozen fruits or vegetables instead.
+• Fresh fruits absent from the grocery?
+Maybe you're drawn to that bag of potato chips instead of the available frozen fruits and vegetables.

 • Lots of time on your hands?
 Maybe you're binge-watching Netflix or YouTube rather than finding a project that engages your mind and talents.